PREVENT / PREPARE / RESPOND / RESTORE

 A new tool for the evaluation of shoreline treatment options in remote areas

-Ed Owens, Owens Coastal Consultants Ltd
+Dr Ed Owens, Owens Coastal Consultants Ltd

 The remobilization and redistribution of hydrocarbons as a result of shoreline flushing for a used lubricant oil spill on a mixed sediment beach

-Nicolas Pelletier, Environment and Climate Change Canada
+Pola Wojnarowicz, Environment and Climate Change Canada / Government of Canada

 Incident and crisis management #1: competency and retention of oil spill responders (panel session)